 If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

-The Estwing Double-Bit Axe tops the list as the best for throwing and the Helko Werk Double-Headed Axe is the top for felling trees or splitting wood.
+Here are the five best double-bit axes to work with the best tool possible.
+The Estwing Double-Bit Axe tops the list for throwing, and the Helko Werk Double-Headed Axe is best for felling trees or splitting wood.

 Best Double-Bit Axe